labdao/plex/plex/README.md

 source <(curl -sSL https://raw.githubusercontent.com/labdao/ganglia/main/plex/install.sh)
 ```

 The installer may ask for your password at some point.
-You will also be prompted to enter a web3.storage API token.

 Next, set your web3.storage API token.

 ```
 export WEB3STORAGE_TOKEN=<your token here>